-An Incomplete Agreement Form must accompany an "I" grade or the grade will be assigned as an "\" The course requirements must be completed by the date agreed upon in the Incomplete Agreement, which can be no later than the end of the following quarter not counting summer.
-A grade will be recorded on the incomplete form as "I/other letter grade," where the "other letter grade" is what the student earned on the date the incomplete is submitted.
+An Incomplete Agreement Form must accompany an "I" grade or the grade will be assigned as an "\."
+The course requirements must be completed by the date agreed upon in the Incomplete

+Agreement, which can be no later than the end of the following quarter not counting summer.
+A grade will be recorded on the incomplete form as "I/other letter grade," where the "other letter grade " is what the student earned at the end of the quarter.